ShreyKumar/react-sleek-carousal/README.md

 </SleekCarousel>
 ```
 ### Limitations
-This package has some mobile responsiveness issues and is yet to be fixed
+This package has some mobile responsiveness issues that is yet to be fixed
 ### Customizability
 This component has no required props
 | Prop name | Default Prop | Type | Info |